zyttt/ABioTrans/README.md

 ## Download instructions
 1. Scatter plot, distribution fit, correlation plot and heatmap can be saved as PDF by clicking `Download as PDF`.
 You can name the file before saving it.
 Also, you can directly drag the plot from the GUI to a folder on the computer.

 2. PCA, noise, entropy and gene ontology pie chart are supported by Plotly.
-If you are using the GUI in R window or Safari, it may take 5 seconds to download a graph by clicking `Download as PNG`.
+If you are using the GUI in R window or Safari, click `Download as PNG` and it may take 5 seconds to save the graph.
 You cannot name the file yourself, so please be aware of overwriting issues.
 Even if the plot is saved successfully, there may be a 404 Not found message after downloading.
 Please go to your working directory and check.
 If you cannot save the graph successfully, please try the following code the Rstudio command line.
 You only need to run this code once.
 (You can also simply take a screenshot of the graph.)
 ```R
 webshot::install_phantomjs()
 ```